psmit703/minecraft-auto-backup/README.md

 backupScreenshots
 backupLogs
 backupResourcePacks
+backupServerList

 #### deleteOldBackups

-Like with lines 3 through 8, this should be either <code>True</code> or <code>False</code>.
+Like with lines 3 through 9, this should be either <code>True</code> or <code>False</code>.
 This option determines whether or not to delete old backups.
 Backups older than x days, where x is specified in numDaysForDeletion, will be deleted automatically if this option is set to <code>True</code>.

 #### tkinter

-Like with lines 3 through 8, this should be either <code>True</code> or <code>False</code>.
+Like with lines 3 through 9, this should be either <code>True</code> or <code>False</code>.
 This option determines whether or not the program will display a tkinter system dialog box upon completion.

 #### numDaysForDeletion